 - (1) Absences resulting from official suspension will be handled in accordance with the Pupil Fair Dismissal Act, Minn.
-Stat. §§ 121A.40-121A.56. - (2) Days during which a student is suspended from school shall not be counted in a student's total cumulated unexcused absences. - (3) In cases of recurring unexcused absences, the administration may also request the county attorney to file a petition with the juvenile court, pursuant to Minnesota statutes. - (4) Students with unexcused absences shall be subject to discipline in the following manner: - (a) From the first through the \\\\\ cumulated unexcused absence in a [quarter or semester] the student will not be allowed to make up work missed due to such absence.
+Stat. §§ 121A.40-121A.56. - (2) Days during which a student is suspended from school shall not be counted in a student's total cumulated unexcused absences. - (3) In cases of recurring unexcused absences, the administration may also request the county attorney to file a petition with the juvenile court, pursuant to Minnesota statutes. - (4) Students with unexcused absences shall be subject to discipline in the following manner:

-- (b) After the \\\\\ cumulated unexcused absence in a [quarter or semester], a student's parent or guardian will be notified by certified mail that his or her child is nearing a total of \\\\\ unexcused absences and that, after the \\\\\ unexcused absence, the student's grade shall be reduced by one increment for each unexcused absence thereafter. - (c) After such notification, the student or his or her parent or guardian may, within a reasonable time, request a conference with school officials regarding the student's absences and the prescribed discipline.
-The notification will state that the school strongly urges the student's parent or guardian to request such a conference. - (d) After \\\\\ cumulative unexcused absences in a [quarter or semester] the teacher will reduce the student's letter grade by one increment for each unexcused absence thereafter (i.e. A to A-).
-However, prior to reducing the student's grade, an administrative conference must be held among the principal, student, and parent. - (e) After \\\\\ cumulated unexcused absences in a [quarter or semester], the administration may impose the loss of academic credit in the class or classes from which the student has been absent.
-However, prior to loss of credit, an administrative conference must be held among the principal, student, and parent. - (f) If the result of a grade reduction or loss of credit has the effect of an expulsion, the school district will follow the procedures set forth in the Pupil Fair Dismissal Act, Minn.
-Stat. §§ 121A.40-121A.56. - C. Tardiness - 1.
-Definition: Students are expected to be in their assigned area at designated times.
-Failure to do so constitutes tardiness. - 2.
-Procedures for Reporting Tardiness - a.
-Students tardy at the start of school must report to the school office for an admission slip.
+- (a) From the first through the 7 cumulated unexcused absence in a [semester] the student will not be allowed to make up work missed due to such absence. - (b) After the 3 cumulated unexcused absence in a [semester], a student's parent or guardian will be notified by certified mail. - (c) After such notification, the student or his or her parent or guardian may, within a reasonable time, request a conference with school officials regarding the student's absences and the prescribed discipline.
+The notification will state that the school strongly urges the student's parent or guardian to request such a conference. - (d) After 8 cumulated unexcused absences in a [semester], the administration may impose the loss of academic credit in the class or classes from which the student has been absent.
+However, prior to loss of credit, an administrative conference must be held among the principal, student, and parent. - (e) If the result of a grade reduction or loss of credit has the effect of an expulsion, the school district will follow the procedures set forth in the Pupil Fair Dismissal Act, Minn.
+Stat. §§ 121A.40-121A.56.